-This movie features a character who is supposed to be the descendant of the character played by Steve McQueen in the television series of the same name.
+This movie features a character who is a descendant of the character played by Steve McQueen in the television series of the same name.
 And like McQueen's Josh Randall, Hauer's Nick Randall...
 See full summary »

 A Mad Max-esque post apocalyptic world provides the backdrop for a brutal, futuristic game resembling football.
 Rutger Hauer plays a disgraced former star leading a rag tag group of "...
 See full summary »

 Nick Parker was a Vietnam vet who was blinded during the war.
 He was found by one of the local tribes, who taught him to enhance his remaining senses and to expertly wield a sword.
 On his return to the United States, he goes to visit an old Army buddy, Frank Devereaux, but discovers that he and his wife are divorced, and Frank no longer lives there.
-What they don't know is that Devereaux was playing in a crooked casino in Vegas, and accumulated a large debt.
+What they don't know is that Devereaux was playing in a crooked casino in Reno and accumulated a large debt.
 The casino boss is willing to forgive his debt if he does something for him: Devereaux is a chemist, and they want him to make designer drugs.
 In order to make sure he does it, they try to kidnap his son.
 But Nick is there, and Nick saves the boy.
 Thus begins a road trip to Vegas to protect the boy and save his friend, with the boss' henchmen in pursuit.
 Written by

 See more »

 As the credits roll, we see Nick Parker continuing his stroll along the highway until he is lost from view See more »

 Typical martial arts action film is distinguished by an unconventional hero and a great sense of humor.